enginyears/portfoilio/README.md

 To change the accent colour, find `--accent: #00e5a0;` in the `:root` CSS block in `index.html` and replace it with any hex value.
 Every button, glow, badge, and border scales from that single variable.

 To add a new filter tag, simply include it in any project's `tags` cell in the CSV.
 The filter bar generates itself from whatever tags exist in the data — there's no separate list to maintain.

+The filter bar has a **collapse toggle** — tap the "Tags" button to hide or show it.
+When collapsed, if a filter other than "All" is active, a small label shows the active tag so the user always knows the grid is filtered.
+This is useful on mobile where vertical space is limited.

 To pin a project at the top regardless of date, set `featured` to `true`.
 The featured card spans the full width of the grid and is always rendered before all others.